AdeDZY/MEDpipeline2/README.md

 1. Select the first 30 seconds of the videos, downsize them to 160×120 pixels, and export 15 frames per second into ./keyframes/.
 This is for SIFT feature extraction.
 2. Select the first 30 seconds of the videos, downsize them to 224×224 pixels, and export 15 frames per second into ./keyframes2/.
 This is for CNN feature extraction.
 3. Call ./scripts/extractSift to extract SIFT features of each keyframe.
-Results will be written into ./sift_features/
+Results will be written into ./sift_features/.
+Each file represnets a keyframe.
-4. Call ./scripts/create_cnn.py to extract cnn features.
-Results will be in ./cnn_fc7_features/
+4. Call ./scripts/create_cnn.py to extract cnn features for each fream.
+Results will be in ./frame_cnn_fc7_feats/.
+Then concatenate cnn features from the same video into one file.
+Result will be in ./cnn_fc7_features/.
+Each file represents a video, and each line in the file represents a keyframe.

 ## SIFT BOW features
 1.Type in command line: `./scripts/sample_sift.py` to sample SIFT features for each video to train BOW model.